tifeoshodi/emergent/README.md

 The FastAPI backend is exposed under the `/api` prefix.
 When running the stack locally it is available at `http://localhost:8001/api`.

-The frontend no longer uses Supabase authentication.
-When visiting the app you will be presented with a simple login screen listing users fetched from `/api/users`.
-Selecting a user stores their ID in `localStorage` and all API requests must include this value in the `X-User-ID` header.
-Use the logout button to clear the stored ID.
+When opening the app you are presented with a simple login screen listing users fetched from `/api/users`.
+Selecting a user stores their ID in `localStorage`.
+Every API request must include this ID in the `X-User-ID` header.
+Use the logout button to clear the stored value.